eth-ait/aitwebsite/README.md

 The `/teaching` folder is only accessible with a valid ETH user.

 Access is configured via `.htaccess` files.
 If you have a specific requirement, please ask an ITC.
+Speficially, for publication of datasets that require access control (acceptance of licence agreement etc.), please check our Wiki and get in touch with an ITC.